nightroman/FarNet/trunk/Vessel/Readme.txt

 Automatic log update and training is also done once a day on the first use.
 Thus, manual updates and trainings are not normally needed at all.

+2.0.2

+Use FarNet 5.0.5.
+Initial generation of the log from Far history is back.

 http://code.google.com/p/farnet/downloads/list